ojroques/nvim-lspfuzzy/README.md

 EOF
 ```

+In addition, the plugin defines the following commands:
+* `:LspDiagnostics`: print all diagnostics of current buffer

 By default the following FZF commands are available:
 * <kbd>**tab**</kbd> : select multiple entries
 * <kbd>**shift+tab**</kbd> : deselect an entry